-Information Technology Applications (ICT)
+Information Communication Technology (ICT)

 A qualification in ICT is a compulsory element of the KS4 curriculum.
-The majority of students will study OCN NI Certificate (Level 2) in Information Technology Applications.
+In order to maximise success for all students we provide three distinct ICT qualifications.
+Blue Pathway students will study OCN NI Certificate (Level 2) in Information Technology Applications.
 This qualification is portfolio based, and is awarded at either a pass or a fail.
-A pass is equivalent to a grade B. A number of students will have the opportunity to study OCR Computer Science.
-This course contains an element of external examination, as well as coursework.
-It is graded at A-G. The decision regarding those students who will be successful in studying Computer Science is made using academic performance data and in consultation with Ms Barkley-Smith, Leader of Learning, Digital Technologies.
-Further detailed information regarding each of these subjects can be found in the subject specific section of this booklet.
+A pass is equivalent to a grade B. A number of Red Pathway students will have the opportunity to study OCR GCSE Computer Science.
+This course contains 2 external examination papers, with some practical programming assessments included throughout the course.
+It is graded at 9-1 which is equivalent to A-G. The decision regarding those students who will be successful in studying Computer Science is made using academic performance data and in consultation with Mrs Barkley-Smith, Leader of Learning, Digital Technologies.
+All other students will study CCEA GCSE Digital Technology, this course comprises of 3 modules: Unit 1 and Unit 2 are both written examinations worth 70% of the course, and a controlled assessment in Unit 3 worth 30%.
+It is graded A-G. Further detailed information regarding each of these subjects can be found in the subject specific section of this booklet.